Faster Algorithms for Semi-Matching Problems: Extension to balanced edge cover problem

-First, let all center vertices (i.e., all vertices with degree more than one in $F$) be on level $1$.
-For $i=1, 2, \ldots$, we construct level $i+1$ by looking at any vertex $v$ not yet assigned to any level.
-If $i$ is odd and $v$ shares an edge in $F$ with a vertex on level $i$, then we add $v$ to level $i+1$.
-Otherwise, we add $v$ to level $i+1$ if $i$ is even, $v$ shares an edge not in $F$ with a vertex on level $i$ \textit{and} $v$ does not share an edge in $F$ with any vertex on level $i+1$.
-(For example, after we put vertices of degree more than one in the first level, we put their leaves on level two.
-Then, we put all vertices adjacent to these leaves by non-covering edges on level three.
-But, if we see a single edge having both end vertices on level three, we put one end to level four and so on.)
+First, all center vertices of $F$ (i.e., all vertices with degree more than one in $F$) are on level $1$.
+For $i=1, 2, \ldots$, we define level $i+1$ by considering at any vertex $v$ not yet assigned to any level.
+We pick such vertex $v$ in any order and consider two cases. \begin{itemize} \item If $i$ is odd and $v$ shares an edge in $F$ with a vertex on level $i$, then we add $v$ to level $i+1$. \item If is $i$ even, then we add $v$ to level $i+1$ if $v$ shares an edge not in $F$ with a vertex on level $i$ and $v$ does not share an edge in $F$ with any vertex on level $i+1$. \end{itemize}

-Note that when the process finishes, there might be some vertices that are not assigned to any level. \end{definition}